asce-web/bridge-designer/src/README.md

 This is a redesign and implementation as a web app of the Engineering Encounters Bridge Designer, formerly the West Point Bridge Designer.
-Engineering Encounters no longer exists, so the new app is just "Bridge Designer," and it's the "Cloud edition" becaust it no longer relies on a native binary installed locally.
+Engineering Encounters no longer exists, so the new app is just "Bridge Designer," and it's the "Cloud edition" because it no longer relies on a binary installed locally.
 Earlier versions were desktop apps originally in Visual Basic for Windows (circa 2000) and then Java (2003 through present) for Windows and Mac OSX.
-Our purpose is to make the app useful on more platforms, particularly Chromebooks, which are common in K-12 schools.
+Our purpose is to make the app useful on many more platforms, particularly Chromebooks, which have grown to be common in K-12 schools.

 # Design considerations